South African gold producers gear up for strikes from Sunday

 This will pile pressure on a struggling economy already weighed down by a slew of ongoing strikes in auto manufacturing, construction and aviation services, and facing threatened stoppages by textile workers and petrol station employees.

-On Saturday, NUM gave bullion producers, including AngloGold Ashanti (ANGJ.J), Gold Fields (GFIJ.J), Sibanye Gold (SGLJ.J) and Harmony Gold (HARJ.J), a seven-day ultimatum to meet its demand for pay rises of up to 60 percent or face strike action.
+On Saturday, NUM gave bullion producers, including AngloGold Ashanti, Gold Fields, Sibanye Gold and Harmony Gold, a seven-day ultimatum to meet its demand for pay rises of up to 60 percent or face strike action.

 The country’s Chamber of Mines, which negotiates on behalf of gold producers, said on Tuesday it had made a final offer to unions to increase basic wages by between 6 and 6.5 percent.